Short Stories for Young People

 Free HTML - Read now

-This story is Mrs. Burnett's re-telling of a story she remembered from childhood, in a book called Granny's Wonderful Chair.
+This story is Mrs. Burnett's re-telling of a story she remembered from childhood, in a book called Granny's Wonderful Chair and the Tales it Told.
+It appears in the book Little Saint Elizabeth and Other Stories.
+It was originally serialized in St. Nicholas Magazine beginning in December 1886.

 Free HTML - Read now